AIPaPaCha/symbiotic-programming-index/docs/index.md

 ## 🚀 Enduring Aim

+**Symbiotic Programming Index (SPI)** does not attempt to cover all dimensions of human–AI symbiosis.
+Its scope is deliberately narrow: programming workflows.
+By specialising in this domain, SPI provides the rigorous foundation upon which broader forms of symbiosis may later be studied.

 SPI is not just about *faster coding*.
 It is about **redefining the act of programming itself**: